kathyhernndez/portfolio_say_my_brand/chat_bot/README.md

 1. Clone the repository
 2. Install Docker in your pc
-3. Inside of directory of chatbot run docker-compose up -d
+3. Inside of directory of chatbot run: docker-compose up -d
 4. Flow the url for view the chatbot interface
 5. Close the serve with command ctrl + c